 2. Anyone can use a valid presigned URL

 Just to make sure this is clear: if you generate a presigned URL anyone can use this, the user generating this link could use it to phish another user and let them upload an arbitrary file.
 So be sure you threat model properly your feature to avoid logic vulnerabilities.
-If your service is generating a presigned URL valid for 10 minutes to upload a file, that URL can be used by anyone, unless you authenticate the file in a different TODO
+If your service is generating a presigned URL valid for 10 minutes to upload a file, that URL can be used by anyone, unless you validate the request in a different way; A solution could be adding an additional signed header while building the presigned URL in a way that only allowed clients can perform the request (Check point #8).

 3. Presigned URLs do not provide authentication